Samayasāra

-Samayasāra (The Nature of the Self) is a famous Jain text composed by Acharya Kundakunda in 439 verses.
+Samayasāra (The Nature of the Self) is a famous Jain text composed by Kundakunda (8th c.
+CE)) in 439 verses.
 Its ten chapters discuss the nature of Jīva (pure self/soul), its attachment to Karma and Moksha (liberation).
 Samayasāra expounds the Jain concepts like Karma, Asrava (influx of karmas), Bandha (Bondage), Samvara (stoppage), Nirjara (shedding) and Moksha (complete annihilation of karmas).

+A modern English translation was published by Vijay K. Jain in 2022.

 History

 Samayasara was written by Acharya Kundakunda in Prakrit.